 Subsequently, Lee Pappas was remanded to the U.S. District Court for the Eastern District of Virginia to determine whether the plaintiffs had adequately pled a claim for tortious interference under Virginia law.
 Ruling on our motion to dismiss, the court held that the plaintiffs’ complaint consisted of “entirely conclusory statements merely reciting the elements of a tortious interference claim.”
 The court agreed that the plaintiffs had failed to identify any “specific prospective customer or a reasonably certain expectancy,” nor did the plaintiffs allege “that Defendants acted improperly [or explain] how they were actually damaged.”
 Moreover, the plaintiffs failed to allege they were in a competitive relationship with the defendants (an “unstated element of tortious interference under Virginia law”).
 The court thus granted our motion to dismiss with prejudice.

-The Weil team is led by Complex Commercial Litigation partners David Yohai and John Mastando, and counsel Tracy Gelles.
-Greg Silbert, Co-Head of the Complex Commercial Litigation and Appellate practices, and Litigation partners Eric Hochstadt and Luna Barrington assisted, including with certain appeals, at earlier phases of the case.
+The Weil team is led by Complex Commercial Litigation partner David Yohai.
+Greg Silbert, Co-Head of the Complex Commercial Litigation and Appeals and Strategic Counseling practices, and Litigation partners Eric Hochstadt and Luna Barrington assisted, including with certain appeals, at earlier phases of the case.